marschro-divae/acdl_helper/README.md

 The `acdl_helper` library is available at the global `window` object.
 The library has to be instantiated and configured before its first usage.

-The configuration (initialization) is done in a Adobe Data Collection rule.
+The configuration (initialization) is done in an Adobe Data Collection rule.

 You basically should create two rules:
 1. `0 - Library Loaded | 50 => Custom Code => Push Launch Loaded`